Best Children’s Books With Characters Who Have Learning Differences

 READING ISSUES

 Mr. Falker changes everything for 5th grader, Trisha.
 He helps her learn to read!
-I love this picture book story based on the author’s life.
+I love this picture book personal narrative story based on the author’s life.

 Sarabella’s Thinking Cap by Judy Schachner